TrentCheats/ProjectFlask/CONTRIBUTING.md

 - fixing a typo
   - in the Project Flask itself (look for the pen icon at the top right)
-  - on WurstClient.net (scroll all the way down and click "edit this page")
+  - on Project Flask website not found (scroll all the way down and click "edit this page")
-  - on the Wurst Wiki (login and click "Edit this page")
+  - on the No WIKI FOUND (login and click "Edit this page")
 - improving an existing bug report
   - figuring out which Minecraft versions are affected by the bug
   - Can you figure out how to make the bug happen every time?
 If so, please let me know.